Table of Contents

 In the acquisition of knowledge, there is a point where any more advanced material is simply inaccessible to you.
 Don't worry about that; almost no one ever gets that far anyway.

-Long before that though, there is a point where the sophistication of the material cannot be taught anymore.
-(Ask my PhD students.
-They will freely attest that I teach them nothing.)
+Long before that point though, there is an earlier point where the sophistication of the material cannot be taught anymore.
 Anything beyond that point, you can only learn on your own.

-You are nearing that point.
-Whether you advance beyond that point, is only a choice of wanting to learn, and, for many of you who never considered it, the realization that you can learn on your own.
+You are nearing this point.
+Whether you advance beyond this point is only a choice of wanting to learn and, for many of you who never considered it, the realization that you can learn on your own.
 This is equally applicable to an academic or industry career future.

 Don't stop learning after CMU.
 Learn to learn on your own.
 In learning on your own, you might just learn something that no one else has learned before.